Symmasolan/SymmOSCFuncs/README.md

 2. Once you log in, there will be an API key visible.
   - **DO NOT SHARE THIS API KEY WITH ANYBODY.** API keys are sensitive information.
 Treat them the same as you would a password.
   - Be warned, there are multiple places on the website where your API key is not visually obfuscated in any way while logged in!
 3. Create a new folder named `Secrets`.
-Then, create a new file under `/Secrets` named `weatherapi.key`.
+Then, create a new file in `Secrets` named `weatherapi.key`.
-4. Copy and paste your WeatherAPI key into the `weatherapi.key` file.
+4. Copy and paste your WeatherAPI API key into the `weatherapi.key` file.

 ## Editing the Config to set your weather location
 1. Open the `SymmOSCFuncs.dll.config` file with any text editor of your choice.